Momennxd/Q-A-Service/docs/api-reference.md

-Of course!
-Here is the updated API documentation, which has been revised to be consistent with the provided OpenAPI specification.

-Changes include:
-*   Addition of new controllers: `Categories`, `Explanations`, `Health`, and `Question Categories`.
-*   Addition of new endpoints for existing controllers (e.g., updating reviews, deleting submissions).
-*   Reorganization of related endpoints (like Likes, Reviews, Submissions) into their own distinct sections for clarity.
-*   Correction of paths and parameters to match the latest specification.
-*   Updated Table of Contents for easy navigation.

----

 # Q-A Service API Documentation

 This document provides detailed information about the API endpoints for the Q-A Service, updated to reflect the latest version.